Amy Cuddy biography and quotes

 Amy Cuddy (Amy Joy Casselberry Cuddy; July 1972) is an American social psychologist, professor, and author.
-She is known for her research on body languages and she is famous for her TED talks.
-In addition, she is the second most viewed expert speaking on TED talk.
+She is known for her research on body languages, power poses and presence, and she is famous for her TED talks.
+She is the second most viewed expert speaking on TED talk.
 Amy Cuddy also authored a New York Times bestseller: Presence: Bringing Your Boldest Self to Your Biggest Challenge in 2015 which is translated into more than 30 languages.
+This article covers her biography, quotes and publications.

 Biography Amy Cuddy